prashee04/Bollywood_movie_analysis/README.md

 # Conclusion

-From this analysis directors can understand the inportants of the gender stereotypes in a movie plot
+From this analysis directors can understand the importants of the gender stereotypes in a movie plot